holasoftware/ecommerce-telegram-bot/README.md

 ```

 ## Quick start
-Add this environment variable `BOT_TELEGRAM_TOKEN` with your token.
+Configure this environment variable `BOT_TELEGRAM_TOKEN` with your token.

-Run the following command to start the telegram bot with a demo e-commerce:
+Run the script to start the telegram bot with a demo e-commerce:
 ```
     python ecommerce_telegram_bot.py
 ```